aspirelabiith/aspirelabiith.github.io/publications.md

 # Recent Publications

+- N S Sridhar, Aashish Sahu, S Rami Reddy, and R Prasanth Kumar, "*Collaborative Payload Transport using a Four-Quadcopter Swarm with RTK and MQTT-based Coordination,*" IEEE International Conference on Robotics and Mechatronics, 2025.

+- Krishnendu Roy and R Prasanth Kumar, "*Prismatic-Revolute Hybrid Biped Robot Walking in Unstructured Terrain using Reinforcement Learning,*" IEEE International Conference on Robotics and Mechatronics, 2025.

 - Krishnendu Roy and R Prasanth Kumar, "*Dynamic standing stability comparison of revolute-knee and prismatic-knee underactuated biped robots*," International Journal of Dynamics and Control, Vol. 13, art No. 415, 2025.
 [Link](https://rdcu.be/eOR6x)

 - Aashish Sahu and R Prasanth Kumar, "*Design and Development of an Arm-Leg Hybrid Drone for Enhanced Aerial Manipulation and Mobility*," 2024 IEEE International Conference on Robotics and Biomimetics (ROBIO), 2024.